DianZzzz/DianZzzz.github.io/_finance/CFA/Trading-and-Performance Evaluation.md

 ### Opportunistic algorithms (Liquidity-seeking)

 - Take advantage of market liquidity across multiple venues by trading faster when liquidity exists at a favorable price.

-### Implementation Shortfall algorithm
-- A frontloaded strategy that can be adjusted to aggressively execute an order when the order has a high urgency

 ### Dark Aggregator